Milestone of 26 weeks' paid parental leave has been reached - so what's next?

 From tomorrow, a working parent will be able to get 26 weeks of paid leave, up from 22 weeks.

+Workplace Relations Minister Iain Lees-Galloway said that payments would be lifted by $20 a week, following a similar lift in payments last year.

+"Our youngest Kiwis' first days are so precious and it's wonderful to give parents and caregivers that extra time with baby," he said.

-The extension, which came after a law change in 2017, was spearheaded by 26 for Babies, an advocacy group associated with the Council of Trade Unions.
+The extension in paid leave, which came after a law change in 2017, was spearheaded by 26 for Babies, an advocacy group associated with the Council of Trade Unions.

 Spokeswoman Fleur Fitzsimons said the milestone had taken years to achieve and was worth celebrating.